abdullah6516/python-course/README.md

-This a beginner friedly course before we get started with problem solving
+This a beginner-friendly course before we get started with problem solving